Shyatt92/nessus-plugin-api-cli/README.md

-# Nessus Plugin Extractor & Analyzer
+# Nessus Plugin Extractor & Analyser

 A Python CLI tool for querying a local Nessus Professional instance, extracting plugin data, and exporting it in multiple formats.